EVORA: Deep Evidential Traversability Learning for Risk-Aware Off-Road Autonomy: Introduction

 \section{Introduction}

-Autonomous robots are increasingly being deployed in harsh off-road environments like mines, forests, and deserts~\cite{bagnell2010learning, silver2010learning, fan2021step, ruetz2023foresttrav,frey2022locomotion, meng2023terrainnet}, where both geometric and semantic understanding of the environments is required to identify non-geometric hazards (e.g., mud puddles, slippery surfaces) and geometric non-hazards (e.g., tall grass and foliage).
-To this end, recent approaches manually assign navigation costs based on semantic classification of the terrain~\cite{shaban2022semantic, valada16iser,valada2017adapnet, chen2022cali, guan2022ga, guantns}, requiring significant human expertise to label and train a classifier sufficiently accurate and rich in order to achieve desired risk-aware behaviors.
-Alternatively, self-supervised learning can be used to learn a model of traversability directly from navigation data~\cite{kahn2021badgr, yao2022rca, zurn2020self}.
-However, self-supervised data collection in the real world can be slow and expensive.
-Furthermore, collecting more data is not beneficial unless we properly quantify and mitigate risks due to uncertainties in learned models.
-Uncertainty in learned models manifests in two forms. \textit{Aleatoric uncertainty} is the inherent and irreducible uncertainty due to partial observability.
-For example, two different patches of terrain may be indistinguishable to the onboard sensors but lead to different vehicle behaviors---such uncertainty cannot be reduced by collecting more data. \textit{Epistemic uncertainty} is due to out-of-distribution (OOD) inputs encountered at test time that are not well-represented in the training data.
-It is often undesirable to collect OOD data in dangerous situations such as collisions and falling at the edge of a cliff, so there can exist a large gap between training datasets and the various real-world scenarios encountered by the robot.
-Most existing work in off-road navigation has focused on either aleatoric uncertainty~\cite{ewen2022probfriction, cai2022risk} or epistemic uncertainty~\cite{Frey-RSS-23, schmid2022self, lee2023learning, endo2023risk}, but limited effort has been made to distinguish between both types of uncertainties to achieve fast and reliable off-road navigation.
+Autonomous robots are increasingly being deployed in harsh off-road environments like mines, forests, and deserts~\cite{fan2021step, ruetz2023foresttrav, meng2023terrainnet}, where both geometric and semantic understanding of the environments is required to identify non-geometric hazards (e.g., mud puddles, slippery surfaces) and geometric non-hazards (e.g., tall grass and foliage) in order to achieve reliable navigation.
+To this end, recent approaches manually assign navigation costs based on semantic classification of the terrain~\cite{shaban2022semantic, chen2022cali, guan2022ga}, requiring significant human expertise to label and train a classifier sufficiently accurate and rich in order to achieve desired risk-aware behaviors.
+Alternatively, self-supervised learning can be used to learn a model of traversability directly from navigation data~\cite{kahn2021badgr, yao2022rca, zurn2020self} to automatically assign higher costs for undesirable terrain during planning.
+Because self-supervised data collection in the real world can be slow and expensive, collecting more data is not beneficial unless we properly quantify and mitigate the risk due to uncertainty in the learned models.
+Uncertainty manifests in two forms as illustrated in Fig.~\ref{fig:motivation_uncertainty} in the context of off-road navigation. \textit{Aleatoric uncertainty} is the inherent and irreducible uncertainty due to partial observability.
+For example, two patches of terrain may be indistinguishable to the onboard sensors but lead to different vehicle behaviors---such uncertainty cannot be reduced by collecting more data. \textit{Epistemic uncertainty} is due to out-of-distribution (OOD) inputs encountered at test time that are not well-represented in the training data.
+Because it is often undesirable to collect OOD data in dangerous situations such as collisions and falling at the edge of a cliff, there can exist a large gap between training datasets and the various real-world scenarios encountered by the robot.
+Most existing work in off-road navigation has focused on either aleatoric uncertainty~\cite{ewen2022probfriction, cai2022risk} by learning distributions of system parameters instead of point estimates, or epistemic uncertainty~\cite{Frey-RSS-23, schmid2022self, lee2023learning, endo2023risk} by identifying OOD terrain, but limited effort has been made to quantify both types of uncertainty and mitigate the associated risk during planning.